-If your child is diagnosed with epilepsy, your doctor will tell you whether your child needs medication.
+If your child is diagnosed with epilepsy, your doctor will discuss with you whether your child should take antiseizure medicine.

-If your doctor prescribes anticonvulsant medication for your child, the aim is to let your child have a normal life.
-But this medication might have some side effects.
-If your child is taking anticonvulsant medication, she’ll need to see a doctor regularly.
+If your doctor prescribes antiseizure medicine for your child, the doctor will let you know whether there might be some side effects to watch out for.
+If your child is taking antiseizure medicine, they’ll need to see a doctor regularly.

-If medication doesn’t work, your doctor might talk with you about other therapies, including a ketogenic diet or surgical options.
+If medicine doesn’t work, your doctor might talk with you about other treatments, including a ketogenic diet or surgical options.